 What if you woke up one morning and found that the only things you had in your life were the things that you had thanked God for, or had expressed appreciation for?
-My fiance posed that question to me the other day and I thought it was a profound way of looking at life.
+My friend posed that question to me the other day and I thought it was a profound way of looking at life.
 It fits in perfectly with my way of looking at life.

 I have been through an an awful lot in my forty-something years.
 Friends have wondered how I made it through and turned out so normal and happy.
 OK, well not completely normal.
 I do have an eccentric streak and a crazy sense of humor but that is part of my resilience.
 I don't know how anyone can survive without a sense of humor.

 I had a hectic childhood and moved so much that I lost count after 20 different schools.
 My parents had a bitter divorce that caused a of of turmoil and bitterness between them.
 Many people might have used such a childhood as an excuse for their failures, or continued those bad patterns with their own child.
 I loved my mom but her way of dealing with things was often yelling and spanking (but she always gave us amazing Christmases).
 We were always moving each year it seemed, so I never established roots anywhere.

 But I survived by telling myself that my life would not always be like that.
 I grew up and I raised a child that could be talked to and listened.
 I never had to yell or spank him.
 It would have been nice if I had a better childhood but I learned valuable things from my rough childhood and I am thankful for that.
 It made me into a better parent and a better elementary school teacher because I knew how children felt when they were treated badly by adults.

 Yes, my childhood was very bad at times but it makes me more thankful for the life that I have now.
 I may have had to learn things the hard way, but at least I learned from it.
 I didn't give up and throw a lifelong pity party.